For a Dreamy Night

 Borough Market

 On the other side of the Thames, Borough Market is the iconic food market of Southwark.
-Between the crispy sausage rolls (the best on earth), the aged cheeses, the oysters on the spot, and the dream sandwiches, it’s a festival for your taste buds.
-You go in hungry, you leave satisfied, and happy.
+Between the crispy sausage rolls (the best in the world), the aged cheeses, the fresh oysters, and the dreamy sandwiches, it’s a feast for the taste buds.
+You go there hungry, and leave full and happy.

 Voir cette publication sur Instagram